SherwinRa/RLHF/README.md

 - PyTorch 2.4.1
 - Gymnasium 1.0.0

 Should these be installed, the program should be able to run.
-For the plotting of graphs, I used some Unix commands (paste, columns and tr) to manipulated the dat files the program generates, and gnuplot to plot the graphs.
+For the plotting of graphs, I used some Unix commands (paste, columns and tr) to manipulate the dat files the program generates, and gnuplot to plot the graphs.

 # Usage

-To run the program and see a live plotting, run:
+To run the program and see a live plotting, use this command:

 ```sh
 $ make demo
 ```

-or
+or direcly use python:

 ```sh
 $ python main.py demo